Field Studies in Conservation Biology: 'Forest Biodiversity in Cameroon 2019'

 Every participant will give a presentation on a conservation topic related to the excursion contents.
 The group of participants will prepare a joint excursion report, analyzing data from their field surveys, and reflecting on the biodiversity and the conservation issues in Cameroon.
 This report will also be provided to the cooperation partners in Cameroon.

-PD Dr. Matthias Waltert
+Prof. Dr. Matthias Waltert

 Conservation Biology/Workgroup Endangered Species Conservation